Jerome Powell: Early life and education

 Jerome Powell was born on February 4, 1953, in Washington, D.C. to Patricia (née Hayden) and Jerome Powell Sr., a lawyer in private practice.
 His maternal grandfather, James J. Hayden, was Dean of the Columbus School of Law at Catholic University of America and later a lecturer at Georgetown Law School.
-He has five siblings: Susan, Matthew, Tia, Libby, and Monica.
+He has five siblings.

 Powell graduated from Georgetown Preparatory School, a Jesuit university-preparatory school, in 1971.
-He received a Bachelor of Arts in political science from Princeton University in 1975, where his senior thesis was titled "South Africa: Forces for Change."
+He received a Bachelor of Arts in politics from Princeton University in 1975, where his senior thesis was titled "South Africa: Forces for Change."
 After spending a year as a legislative assistant to Republican U.S. Senator Richard Schweiker of Pennsylvania, Powell attended the Georgetown University Law Center.
 He was editor-in-chief of the Georgetown Law Journal and graduated in 1979 with a Juris Doctor.